 Dan Messer, Hispanic Ministries Leader

 I was born in Blacksburg, S.C.
 At the age of eight, we moved to Bowling Green, a textile mill village in north central York County.
 I graduated from Clover High in 1961 and two weeks later I entered the US Navy.
-I served 4 years and 4 months after discharge.
+I served 4 years and 4 months.
 After my time in the Navy, I married Ann Phillips.
-We celebrated 51 years of marriage this past October.
+We have celebrated 50+ years of marriage.
 We have 5 granddaughters and 1 great-grandson, Nathan (the apple of my eye).
 I worked for Homelite Chain Saws for 7 years and while working there I surrendered to the ministry.
 I graduated from Gardner-Webb College in December 1973 and received a DMin from Southwestern Seminary in December 1977.

-After graduation we served with FBM in South America for 8 and half years.
-I have pastored churches in S.C., Texas., and N.C. and retired from the pastorate July 31,2005.
+After graduation we served with FBM in South America for 8 and a half years.
+I have pastored churches in South Carolina, Texas, and North Carolina.
+I retired from the pastorate July 31,2005.
 After being retired from ministry for one month, I began working for the GBA September 1, 2005.
 I have thoroughly enjoyed working and ministering with the Hispanic community.